 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will submit a thread of at least 350 words to the questions posed in each forum, and provide a minimum of 2 replies (at least 100 words each) to 2 other class members’ threads.
+Discussions are collaborative learning experiences.
+Therefore, the student will submit a thread of at least 350 words to the thread prompt, and provide a minimum of 2 replies (at least 100 words each) to 2 other class members’ threads.
 The student must support his/her responses and provide 1 citation for each thread and reply.
 There must be no more than 5 students responding to one class member’s thread.

 The student must read 4 articles and write a paper summarizing the main points and addressing the problem/topic of each article.
 Each article review must be 450–500 words and adhere to current APA formatting standards.